|

 of Buncombe, Watauga, Mecklenburg, Wake, Ashe, Alexander, and Gaston.
 The unit fought at New Bern and then moved to Virginia in the spring of 1862.
 It was assigned

 to General Branch's and Lane's Brigade, Army of Northern Virginia.
 The 37th North Carolina engaged at Hanover Court House and Mechanicsville, and participated in many campaigns of the army from the Seven Days Battles to Cold Harbor.
-It continued the fight in the Petersburg trenches and around Appomattox.
-This regiment reported 125 casualties during the Seven Days' Battles, 15 at
+It continued the fight in the Siege of Petersburg and around Appomattox.
+This regiment reported 125 casualties during the Seven Days Battles, 15 at

 Cedar Mountain, 81 at Second Manassas, 93 at Fredericksburg, and 235 at Chancellorsville.
 Of the 379 engaged at Gettysburg, more than thirty percent were disabled.
 It surrendered 10 officers and